10 Deductions Freelancers Should Know About [US]

 10. Promoting yourself

 With tax laws constantly changing, it's important to stay on top of which deductions you're eligible for each year.
-A tax professional can help, but you can make it easier on yourself (and them) by keeping accurate expense records, keeping business and personal expenses separate, and getting a head start on your taxes.
+A tax professional can help, but you can make it easier on yourself (and them) by keeping accurate expense records, separating business and personal expenses, and getting a head start on your taxes.
 QuickBooks Self-Employed can simplify your tax recordkeeping with a suite of tools, including mileage tracking, invoicing, and expense management.
-Come tax time, QuickBooks can help you estimate your taxes and uncover deductible business expenses—so you can maximize your income.
+Come tax time, QuickBooks can help you estimate your taxes and uncover deductible business expenses—all so you can maximize your income at every step.

 Want more?